ak9347128658/Backend_nodejs/week1_2/code/express_ecommerce/docs/project_overview.md

 10. **Day 10**: Final Touches, Documentation, and Deployment Preparation

 Each day has its own detailed document with specific tasks, code examples, and learning objectives.

+## Advanced Database Features

+To leverage the advanced capabilities in your e-commerce application:

+- [PostgreSQL Full-Text Search and JSON](postgresql_advanced_features.md): Learn how to implement powerful product search functionality and flexible data storage using PostgreSQL's full-text search and JSON capabilities.
+- [Ion Project with PostgreSQL](ion_project.md): Discover how to integrate Amazon Ion data format with PostgreSQL, combining Ion's rich type system with PostgreSQL's full-text search and JSON capabilities.

 ## Getting Started